wing5wong/artisan-whs-static/source/_courses/VML1S.md

 type: Semester Course
 description: ""
 maori_title: "Vocational Studies 2 and Vocational Studies 3"
-background: "To equip students with skills they can use in everyday situations in their personal lives and employment."
+body: "To equip students with skills they can use in everyday situations in their personal lives and employment."
 year: "11"
 credits: "15-19"
 entry_requirements: "Consultation with House Deans and Vocational Studies Department"